 MacBook Air 2018 release date – When is the MacBook Air 2018 coming out?

 The new MacBook Air goes on sale today, November 7.

 Related: Best laptops

-MacBook Air 2018 Preview: What we’d like to see from the new MacBook Air
+MacBook Air 2018 price – How much will the new MacBook Air cost?

 What would you like to see on the new MacBook Air?
 Let us know @TrustedReviews.